Geometric Methods for Adjoint Systems: Applications

 \subsection{Optimal Control of DAE Systems}

 In this section, we derive the optimality conditions for an optimal control problem (OCP) subject to a semi-explicit DAE constraint.
 It is known that the optimality conditions can be described as a presymplectic system on the generalized phase space bundle (\citet{DeIb2003}, \citet{EcMaMuRo2003}).
+For a discussion of the presymplectic geometry of optimal control systems and in particular, symmetries of such systems, see \citet{dLCdDM2004}.
 We will subsequently consider a variational discretization of such OCPs and discuss the naturality of such discretizations.

 Consider the following optimal control problem in Bolza form, subject to a DAE constraint, which we refer to as (OCP-DAE),

 where the DAE system $\dot{q} = f(q,u)$, $0 = \phi(q,u)$ is over $M_d \times M_a$ as described in Section \ref{AdjointDAESection}, $C: M_d \rightarrow \mathbb{R}$ is the terminal cost, $L: M_d \times M_a \rightarrow \mathbb{R}$ is the running cost, the initial condition $q(0) = q_0$ is prescribed, and for generality, a terminal constraint $\phi_f(q(t_f)) = 0$ is also imposed, where $\phi_f$ is a map from $M_d$ into some vector space $V$.